nelcode-lee/Advanced_visualisations/README.md

 Seaborn
 Matplotlib

-Projet Overvirew: Learning how to create strong and meaningful visualisations.
+Projet Overview: Learning how to create strong and meaningful visualisations.

 Elements:
-renaming columns for use in pandas (using List) changing dtypes from objects to catergiorical variables
+renaming columns for use in pandas (using List) changing dtypes from objects to categorical variables

 Vialualisation Types: